Steven-Wagner/Movie-Suggestor/README.md

 ### Technology

-This app was built with Node.js, Express, and React and utilizes chia, mocha, Jest, and Enzyme for testing
+This app was built with Node.js, Express, React, PostgreSQL, and utilizes chia, mocha, Jest, and Enzyme for testing